cldeluna/uv_script/README.md

 ## Execute Test Script

-This scripts uses the Restful Countries API which requires a (free) token.
+This script uses the [Restful Countries API](https://restfulcountries.com) which requires a (free) token.

 1. Rename the `.env_sample` file  to `.env` taking care not to add a file extension.  (`.env` is the file extension!)
 2. Replace "Your API Token from https://restfulcountries.com/" with your actual API token.